You've been admitted! Now what? Read below for important pre-arrival information.

 - Arrival: After you arrive in Arcata, you can take the Arcata & Mad River Transit System (A&MRTS) bus from the Arcata Transit Center to campus.
 If you do not want ot take the bus from Arcata to campus, you can use the following services to arrange your transportation from the bus depot to housing:

-You are required to have been immunized (vaccinated) against measles and rubella to study at HSU.
-You must show proof of two doses of vaccine directly to the HSU Student Health Center.
-The CIP does not manage the collection of this required information.
-For information and instructions on how to submit verification of immunizations to HSU prior to your arrival, please visit the Immunization Information for New Students website.
+You are required to have been immunized (vaccinated) against measles and rubella to study at Humboldt.
+You must show proof of two doses of vaccine directly to the Humboldt Student Health Center.
+The International Programs does not manage the collection of this required information.
+For information and instructions on how to submit verification of immunizations to Humboldt prior to your arrival, please visit the Immunization Information for New Students website.

 If your immunization record is in a language other than English, it must be translated into English.